taneshadeshaw/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that trying to optimize code before it's necessary can often lead to more problems than it solves.
 It's important to write clean, maintainable code first and only optimize when profiling has identified specific performance bottlenecks.

+# 2023-12-09
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to write comments and document your codes to make it easier for others to understand and maintain.
+Use code editors and IDE' s (Integrated Development Environments) to streamline your coding process and take advantage of their features, such as autocomplete and debugging tools.
+Learn to use version controls, code editing tools, debuggers, etc., which can help improve your programming skills and efficiency.